dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 - __Bloating Section__
 Shows users that bloating is common and not a reason to feel de-motivated to exercise.
 Gives tips to help with bloating.

-### Features left to implement
-/* if you have nothing then delete this section */

 ## Testing

-Go over all of the features in this project and ensure they work as intended to help users navigate this website and to get the information they want from it.

-Go through how this website works on different browsers and screen sizes.
-Can breifly go through the few media queries sizes and some changes e.g. on screens smaller then "" the images/ and videos move to the top/bottom of the screen and image sizes shrink.
+All of the features in this project work as intended.
+Clicking the logo takes you back to the home page.
+Clicking on each option on the menu takes you to the intended pages.
+Clicking the social media icons on the footer also takes you the home pages of these different social media websites.

+The videos on the mind and body page work and users have control over playing the video.

+The hero images with the zoom in effect on the home and mind page work as intended.

+All of the features discussed above also work on different screen sizes: desktop, tablets and smart phones.
+The images and text also change size to support the screen size.

-Mention any errors/or bugs discovered during test, even if you havent addressed them yet. e.g. centering of footer content issue...
+ * Mention any errors/or bugs discovered during test, even if you havent addressed them yet. e.g. centering of footer content issue...*

 ### Validator Testing